What is Norovirus?

 - Eating food that is contaminated with norovirus, which can happen when:

-- An infected person touches food with contaminated hands
+- An infected person touches food with contaminated hand

 - Respiratory droplets from an infected person land on food